 In school systems, sexual harassment may cross many lines.
-The situation may be an instance of a staff member to a staff member, staff member to a student, student to a staff member or student to student.
+The situation may be an instance of a staff member to a staff member to a staff member or student to student.
 Guidelines for dealing with any charge of sexual harassment are as follows: